 fracture never regain their previous level of function.
 Ten percent of

 fatal falls for older adults occur in hospitals.
 Because the US

 population is aging, the problem of hip fractures will likely increase

 substantially over the next four decades.
 Efforts to prevent falls in the hospital setting involve identifying patients at risk of falling and implementing fall prevention strategies.

 At Hartford Hospital we track both patient falls with and without injury and report these as falls per 1000 patient days.
 We also compare our performance against national benchmarks.

 How are we doing at preventing patient falls?

 The chart below depicts falls with and without injury at Hartford Hospital.
 Our goal is ultimately to eliminate injurious patient falls at Hartford Hospital.
-Over the past quarter, 59% of our units had zero injurious patient falls.
 When we compare our performance to national benchmarks of teaching hospitals with > 500 beds, we have fewer total falls and falls with injury than the mean (between the 25th and 50th percentile) on most units.

 What efforts are in place to improve performance?